Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

 Next, we will have a notification message which is displayed to the user using the `serviceNotification()` function.
 The message informs the user that the service is being added to the contract.

-Also we will have an asynchronous try-catch code block that will be used to execute a smart contract method `addService(...serviceParams)` using the `send()` function to add the new service to the contract.
+Also, we will have an asynchronous try-catch code block that will be used to execute a smart contract method `addService(...serviceParams)` using the `send()` function to add the new service to the contract.
 The function takes the `serviceParams` array as input and sends the transaction from the default account stored in `kit.defaultAccount`.
 If the transaction is successful, the `then()`function is called and another notification is displayed informing the user that the service was added successfully.
 The `getServices()` function is then called to retrieve the updated list of services and display them on the webpage.
 If the transaction fails, the `catch()` function is called and an error message is displayed to the user using the `serviceNotification()` function.

 The last block of code adds an event listener to the window object that executes an async function when the webpage is loaded.
 This function calls the `notification()` function to display a loading message to the user.
 The function then calls the `connectCeloWallet()`, `getBalance()`, `getProducts()`, and `getServices()` functions in sequence to connect the Celo wallet, retrieve the balance of the default account, retrieve the list of products, and retrieve the list of services offered by the contract.